Whitescan/PlayerPlot/README.md

 #### Translations

-We are always looking to expand and improve Player Plot's localization.
-If you want to help us translate Player Plot into your native language, join the Player Plot [Crowdin project](https://crowdin.com/project/player-plot).
+We are always looking to expand and improve localization.
+If you want to help us translate Player Plot into your native language, join the [Player Plot Crowdin](https://crowdin.com/project/player-plot).

 <!-- LICENSE -->
 ## License